samuelogboye/stunning-sample/README.md

 # stunning-sample
 This is great time to be alive.
-A special reposistory to master git and github
+A special repository to master git and github